createamind/candy/README.md

 What is candy?
 A model with the structure: Hierarchical Observation -- Plan&Policy -- Hierarchical Actions

-We use VAE/GAN/Glow for world representation, and do RL, IL, Planning, MCTS upon it.
+We use VAE/GAN/Glow for world representation, and do RL/IL/Planning/MCTS upon it.

 ## VAE Demo